-Tasks ahead of us
+Tasks ahead of me

 The image on the left is where the original windshield was cut to enlarge it, framing it with flimsy 3/8" plywood.

 Someone added an engine blower to the boat.
 During the install, they put a 2" hole on her first plank down, midship.
+Like putting a port hole in the side of the boat with no glass.

 Who ever committed that crime covered up the sin with a cheap aluminum cover.
 Yes, It wakes me up at night.
 Sam Verity also said "Verity Skiffs won't let you down".
 I think a 2 inch hole in a bad location would void that saying.